Supervision guide.

 Here are a few frequently asked questions that most of my students have about their projects:

-2. Are there any restrictions or limitations in terms of the topics you can supervise?
+Are there any restrictions or limitations in terms of the topics you can supervise?
 Not really.
 I can supervise a wide variety of consultancy oriented or research projects in the area of business, economics, statistics, data science, finance, management, its combinations, extensions, sub-areas, and other more specific and newer topics.
-I have a marked preference to select a quantitative approach in the area of economics and/or finance, but in short there are virtually no restrictions in terms of the topics I can supervise.
+I have a marked preference to select a quantitative approach in the area of economics and/or finance, but in short there are virtually no restrictions in terms of the topics I can supervise within a business school.

-8. We are a team.
+We are a team.
 Are we going to have the same individual mark?
 Not necessarily.
 I may include auto and co-evaluations to know more about your view about the team members contribution to the team work.
 This may influence my marking when dealing with team or group projects.
+In case the programme rules require to submit the same mark then we will do so.

 Your project will be formed by one single document.
 A typical project structure is formed by: title, abstract, introduction, literature review, methodology, results, conclusion, and references.
 Although this is the physical order of your document, we usually write it in different order.
 In my experience, you should start with the literature review as you need to understand what has been done in the past, then you start producing some basic results or preliminary analysis.
 Once you have some clear progress in these two sections you write the methodology, introduction, conclusion and the abstract.